ByteSizedRobotics/ai-pothole-pipeline/README.md

 ## Local Classification Model
 #### 1) Deploy flask local_app.py on local web server without Docker
-(need to install dependencies 1st.. see Setup Virtual Env Steps)
+(need to install dependencies 1st.. see Setup Virtual Env Steps) Works for windows + linux
 - cd to deployment\local-app
 - python local_app.py
 - go to the specified web address (ex: http://127.0.0.1:5000/)

+Note for linux: need to connect the usb webcam to the 3.0 usbc port and also works with the ___ Ubuntu account

 #### 2) Running python script locally (not on web server but just as python script)
 - cd to deployment\testing